-Figure 4 Results of the pile toe loading test at the site of Kanto Postal Bureau (Shibuya et al. 1997)

-In this case, by reading off a value of 23MN corresponding to the settlement of 10% of the pile diameter, the nominal bearing capacity was estimated as $23MN/3.8m^2 = 6.05t/m^2$ .
+Figure 4 Results of the pile toe loading test at the site of Kanto Postal Bureau (Shibuya et al. 1997) In this case, by reading off a value of 23MN corresponding to the settlement of 10% of the pile diameter, the nominal bearing $m^2$ capacity was estimated as 23MN/3.8 \ 6.05 MN/ $m^2 = 605$ t/ $m^2$ .
 In this particular test, values of upward movement of the pile top, Uo, was also monitored on the ground surface.
 The measured uplifts at the top, Uo, and at the pile tip, Up, are shown in Figure 4(a) as plots versus the load, Pp, applied at the pile tip.
 It can be seen that the amount of uplift at the pile tip is greater than that at the pile top indicating the fact that the pile body tended to shrink due to the compressive load.
-To monitor the friction along the shaft, the strain gages were pasted on the reinforcement bars at five different depths as indicated in Figure 2.
+To monitor the friction along the shaft, the strain gages were pasted on the reinforcement at five depths as indicated in Figure 2.
 By reading the compressive strains of the gages, it was possible to calculate the total magnitude of the vertical load being applied to the cross sections at each of the five depths.
 The axial load distributions thus obtained through the depth are displayed in Figure 5 where it is noticed that the reduction in the axial load between two neighboring points of measurement is taken over by the equal magnitude of friction acting on the surface of the pile body.

-Figure 5 Axial load versus depth in the pile toe loading test at Kanto Postal Bureau (Shibuya et al. 1997)

-The frictional force intensity between two adjacent points of measurements thus calculated is shown in Figure 6 as plots versus the displacement between these two points.
+Figure 5 Axial load versus depth in the pile toe loading test at Kanto Postal Bureau (Shibuya et al. 1997) The frictional force intensity between two adjacent points of measurements thus calculated is shown in Figure 6 as plots versus the displacement between these two points.
 It can be seen that the frictional force between the Section 1 and the top is almost equal to zero indicating that the friction was cut off by the presence of the casing as accordingly shown in Figure 2.
 The friction between Section 4 and the jack at the pile tip is known to reach its maximum value of $20t/m^2$ when it was fully mobilized.
 This value was almost equal to the friction of $17t/m^2$ which had been postulated when the design was made.

-2.3 Load-settlement Curves at The Pile Top Estimated From The Pile Toe Loading Tests

-The load-settlement relations, that is, Pp vs. Sp curves can be obtained in-situ with the optimum cost as described above but what is indeed necessary in the design of piles is the load-settlement relation, $P_o$ vs $S_o$ curve at the top of piles.
+Figure 6 Frictional force intensity on the shaft versus the displacement of two neighbouring points (Shibuya et al. 1997 2.3 Load-Settlement Curves At The Pile Top Estimated From The Pile Toe Loading Tests The load-settlement relations, that is, Pp vs. Sp curves can be obtained in-situ with the optimum cost as described above but what is indeed necessary in the design of piles is the load-settlement relation, $P_o$ vs. $S_o$ curve at the top of piles.
 There are several models proposed to estimate the relation at the top based on the results of the pile toe loading test.
 One of them is what is termed "Load transfer method" proposed by Kishida and Tsubakihara (1993).
-Using this method, the $P_o - S_o$ curve at the pile top at Kanto Postal Bureau site was evaluated based on the $P_p - S_p$ relation that was represented by a hyperbolic curve.
-The result of the analysis is shown in Figure 7, together with the original $P_p - S_p$ relation obtained from the pile toe loading test.
-It is noted that the ultimate value of the skin friction, that is $P_f = 30 MN$ , which should be equal to the upward load at the pile toe, can be estimated directly from the test result corresponding to the settlement of 50cm.
+Using this method, the $P_o - S_o$ curve at the pile top at Kanto Postal Bureau site was evaluated based on the $P_p - S_p$ relation which was represented by a hyperbolic curve.
+The result of the analysis is shown in Fig. 7, together with the original $P_p - S_p$ relation obtained from the pile toe loading test.
+It is noted that the ultimate value of the skin friction, that is, $P_f = 30MN$ , which should be equal to the upward load at the pile toe, can be estimated directly from the test result corresponding to the settlement of 50cm.